nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 ### What Problem(s) Does Breadth-First Search Solve?

-Breadth-First Search is generally used to find the shortest path between two vertices in a graph.
+There are a number of specific use cases, such as the Ford-Fulkerson or Cheney's algorithm, for breadth-first search algorithms, but a general application is to find the shortest, or most efficient, path between two vertices.